 By contrast, Huntsville’s Senate districts are currently cracked in a way that artificially dilutes Black voting opportunity.
 These uses of race are not narrowly tailored to comply with the VRA but rather unnecessarily and improperly dilute Black voting strength in neighboring districts.

 LEARN NEXT STEPS FOR THE STATE OF ALABAMA.

 Alabama Governor Kay Ivey called a special legislative session for redistricting to allow the Alabama Legislature to draw new congressional, state legislative, and state board of education districts.
 The special session was gaveled in on October 28, 2021.
 Check out our FAQ for the special session here.

 Let them know why fair maps are important to you and your community.

-Access further information from the Permanent Legislative Committee on Reapportionment, including maps, member information, meeting notices, and more.
-Minutes from the public hearings will be added later.
+Access further information from the Permanent Legislative Committee on Reapportionment, including the state's proposed maps, member information, meeting notices and transcripts, and more.

 1st Congressional District

 Jack Williams, email@example.com